What Exactly Is Marketing Attribution?

 If you’ve used Facebook Ads or Google Ads, the term will probably be familiar to you.

 We worked on an attribution clean-up project where the client purchased the attribution tool on their own, could not figure it out, and brought us in to help.
 To keep the story simple, we wound up having to fire the vendor because they did not explain their model to the client before the purchase, and the model would not work with the client’s business model.
 It was sad because the sales rep painted a rosy picture made up of pure, 100% therapeutic-grade snake essential oil, and the product was a complete mismatch for our client’s business.
-This is a key area where we drive impact for our clients.
 We are hired by top brands to select and vet tools that are proven to drive revenue for their business model and get results.

 It is very important to understand attribution models and their windows because this is where the sausage is made.
 It is critical to how you will report on your data.